99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/a419bce9-9dd6-4b93-92fd-59d51c9d550a">

 perform many simple tasks, process this data through multiple business rules and transformations.
-Model your workflow as state machines (one per workflow) for order fulfillment, data processing, web app... any workflow
+Model your workflow as state machines (one per workflow) using Amazon States Language for order fulfillment, data processing, web app... any workflow
 Write in JSON, visualized.
 In task states you can invoke AWS services, like lambda, do dynamoDB stuff ecc...
 States can be: Choice (test condition) / fail or succeed / Pass (pass data with no work) / Wait / Map state /
 PARALLEL STEP - begin parallel branches of execution.